Table of Contents

 Motorically, it innervates the ischiocrurale muscles and all muscles of the lower leg and foot.
-A large part of the skin on the lateral and dorsal surface of the lower leg, as well as the skin of the foot is supplied sensitively by the sciatic nerve.
+Large part of the skin on the lateral and dorsal surface of the lower leg, as well as the skin of the foot, is supplied by the sciatic nerve.
 The only exceptions are the medial ankle region as well as a narrow strip along the medial border of the foot, which are innervated by the saphenous nerve.

-It leaves the pelvis through the infra piriform foramen and runs covered from the gluteus maximus muscle to the obturator internus, the Mm. gemelli and the quadratus femoris muscle.
+It leaves the pelvis through the infrapiriform foramen and runs from the gluteus maximus muscle to the obturator internus, the gemelli muscles, and the quadratus femoris muscle.
 It runs distally between the tibial and fibular flexors of the thigh, below the long head of the biceps femoris.

-The sciatic nerve splits into the tibial nerve and the common fibular nerve at the junction of the middle third of the femur distal, at the latest before transferring to the popliteal fossa.
+The sciatic nerve splits into the tibial nerve and the common fibular nerve at the junction of the middle 3rd of the distal femur, before transferring to the popliteal fossa.

-Being the largest nerve in the human body, the sciatic nerve is susceptible to injuries throughout its anatomic course.
+The sciatic nerve is susceptible to injuries throughout its anatomic course, being the largest nerve in the human body.
 The nerve is responsible for the supply of motor functions to the lower limb.
-Its sensor distribution entails the upper part of the leg as well as the lower part of the leg with the exception of the saphenous territory.
+Its sensory distribution entails the upper part of the leg as well as the lower part of the leg except for the saphenous territory.

 Etiology of Sciatic Nerve Lesion

-The causes of sciatic nerve lesion are varied.
-The following causes have been diagnosed:
+The causes of sciatic nerve lesions are varied.
+The following causes have been identified: